Cyclograpsus henshawi

 Cyclograpsus henshawi is a marine crab of the family Varunidae.
 Zoologist Mary J. Rathbun named the species in 1902 after Mr. H. W. Henshaw, who collected the first specimens from Hilo, Hawaii.
-This species is also referred to by its Hawaiian/Common name, the Henshaw’s Shore Crab.
-These crabs are endemic to the Hawaiian Islands.
+This species is also referred to as Henshaw’s Shore Crab and is endemic to the Hawaiian Islands.

 Anatomy

-The largest male specimen measures 16mm long by 19.5mm wide.
-Whereas an average male specimen measures 13.5 mm long by 17mm wide.
+The largest male specimen recorded measures 16mm long by 19.5mm wide while an average male specimen measures 13.5 mm long by 17mm wide.

 Carapace

-The Henshaw’s carapace measures 3/4" wide and is noticeably broad as opposed to long.
+The carapace of the Henshaw’s Shore Crab measures 3/4" wide and is noticeably broad as opposed to long.
 Their carapace is 4/5th as long as they are wide and has a smooth texture with microscopic holes.
 The front of the carapace is turned down, creating a sharp, straight edge.
 There are six white spots located on the front half.
 Its fronto-orbital width is 11.7mm, and its front width is 6.2mm.The front and anterolateral regions are covered in spikes, faint sutures, and small granules.
 The carapace's sides are smooth and parallel.
 Male specimens also have abdomens that curve inwards.

-They are distinguished from related species (i.e., Cyclograpsus granulosus and Cyclograpsus cinereus) by their smoother carapace and different male abdomen shape.
+The species is distinguished from related species (i.e., Cyclograpsus granulosus and Cyclograpsus cinereus) by its smoother carapace and different male abdomen shape.
 It most closely resembles C. Parvulus De Man but differs in frontal width and proportions.